IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Can I have both FODMAP sensitivity and a food allergy?

 Yes, it is entirely possible to have both FODMAP sensitivity and an IgE-mediated food allergy simultaneously.
 This dual presentation can make symptom management more complex and may explain why some individuals do not experience full symptom resolution on a low-FODMAP diet alone.
+Comprehensive screening can sometimes help clarify whether multiple mechanisms are at play.

 What foods are most commonly involved in the IBS-allergy overlap?